 For the first time, an injunction against protests at UK oil and gas sites is to be examined at a full trial at the High Court.

-Three anti-fracking campaigners who took part in a four-day lorry surfing protest near Cuadrilla’s Lancashire shale gas site have been found guilty of public nuisance.
+Two women who took part in a lock-on protest during an anti-fracking demonstration outside the IGas shale gas site at Misson in Nottinghamshire have been found not guilty of obstruction.

 The trial of an environmental campaigner was abandoned halfway through yesterday when the court heard that Humberside Police had a force-wide policy against a particular form of protest.

 Events in August 2019 and beyond about UK fracking, onshore oil and gas and campaigning